Akascape/CTkDesigner-Support/trial_version.md

 - ❌ No tooltips
 - ❌ No popup menu
 - ❌ No page feature
 - ❌ No custom parameters
+- ❌ No offline documetation
 - ❌ Missing functionalities

 If you think you are comfortable with the ctkdesigner UI, then buy the original version and support me.